raffber/merge_tool/doc/config_file.md

 - `"include_in_script": false` - Allows creating a script file where this firmware image is not included.
 Default to `true`.
 - `"header_offset": 4` - Allows specifying the offset of the firmware header in the application image.
   By default the firmware is placed after the 32-bit image CRC, hence the default offset is `4`.
+- `"images[k].hex_file_format": "IntelHex"` - Defines the hex file format of the bootloader and application hex file.
+Either "IntelHex" or "SRecord".
+Defaults to "IntelHex".
-- `"device_config.word_addressing` - Defines whether 16-bit words are used for addressing.
+- `"images[k].device_config.word_addressing` - Defines whether 16-bit words are used for addressing.
   This is specific to TIs C2000 architecture.
 Default to `false`.
-- `"device_config.endianness` - Either "Big" or "Little".
+- `"images[k].device_config.endianness` - Either "Big" or "Little".
 Default to "Little".
+- `"images[k].btl_trailer": false` - Insert a trailer for the bootloader.
+Refer to the [bootloader trailer documentation for details](./bootloader_trailer.md).
 - `"timings.data_send": 10` - Inserts a delay between each data package.
 In milliseconds.
 - `"timings.crc_check": 10` - Inserts a delay time after issuing the end of the data transmission.
 In milliseconds.
 - `"timings.data_send_done": 10` - Inserts a delay time after finishing data transmission.
 In milliseconds.